thegrandblooms/Information_Propagation_Analysis/README.md

 ## Conclusion

-Virality may always be hard to predict – like predicting the stock market, if you find something that works, it changes the landscape and probably stops working.
-We were able to predict some
+We were able to predict about 11% of variance using NLP and about 28% of variance using account data in our regression models, and achieved an accuracy of 97% and an F1 score of ~0.26 in classification.
+Virality may always be hard to predict – like predicting the stock market, if you find something that works, it changes the landscape and may stop working.
+Still, these results are promising and probably have utility in the right marketing dashboard.

 ## Next Steps